 Under the terms of the facility, there is a limit to the amount that can be repaid early before incurring a Yield Maintenance Premium.
 The limit is referred to as the Free Prepayment Amount, and is US\$54M during the Yield Maintenance Period of the facility (refer paragraph below).
 The US\$54M Free Prepayment Amount is subject to a limit that can be repaid early in any one given year.
-This annual limit is referred to as the Free Prepayment Amount, and is calculated as 5% of the initial balance of the facility (US\$360M), or US\$18M per year.
+This annual limit is referred to as the Free Prepayment Annual Amount, and is calculated as 5% of the initial balance of the facility (US\$360M), or US\$18M per year.
 The annual repayment limit is cumulative, meaning that any unused repayment limit in one year is available to be carried forward to increase the Free Prepayment Annual Amount of subsequent years.
-For example, if in Year 1 the Stapled Group made early repayments equivalent to 8% of the inception facility balance before triggering a Yield Maintenance Premium.
+For example, if in Year 1 the Stapled Group made early repayments equivalent to 2% of the inception facility balance, then in Year 2 the Stapled Group can make early repayments equivalent to 8% of the inception facility balance before triggering a Yield Maintenance Premium.